Differential characterization of quadratic surfaces: Proofs of the main theorems

 \begin{definition}[{\cite[Definition~3]{WOLSSON198973}}] An $r\times r$ \emph{generalised sub-Wronskian} of $\boldsymbol\phi$, $1\leq r\leq n$, is a generalised Wronskian of any subsequence of $\boldsymbol\phi$. \end{definition}

 Note that not every minor of a generalized Wronskian is a generalized sub-Wronskian.
-Indeed, the above definition requires that it also satisfies the additional condition for orders of partial derivatives.
+Indeed, the above definition requires that the minor also satisfy the additional condition for orders of partial derivatives.

-\begin{definition}[{\cite[Definition~4]{WOLSSON198973}}] The \emph{order} of a critical point $\mathbf t$ of $\boldsymbol\phi$ is the largest positive integer $r$ for which some $r\times r$ generalized sub-Wronskian of $\boldsymbol\phi$ is not zero at $\mathbf t$.
-Should all sub-Wronskians vanish at $\mathbf t$, the order is defined to be zero. \end{definition}
+\begin{definition}[{\cite[Definition~4]{WOLSSON198973}}] The \emph{order} of a critical point $t$ of $\boldsymbol\phi$ is the largest positive integer $r$ for which some $r\times r$ generalized sub-Wronskian of $\boldsymbol\phi$ is not zero at $t$.
+Should all sub-Wronskians vanish at $t$, the order is defined to be zero. \end{definition}

-We will show that every $\mathbf t\in\Omega$ is a critical point of $\boldsymbol\phi$ of order $9$.
+We will show that every $t\in\Omega$ is a critical point of $\boldsymbol\phi$ of order $9$.
 First, observe that all $10\times 10$ generalized Wronskians of $\boldsymbol\phi$ vanish identically on $\Omega$.
 Indeed, from \thref{lem:03} we infer that $f$ is smooth and thus all its generalized Wronskians are well-defined.
 Moreover, by \thref{ass:01} they belong to $\mathcal Q(\Omega)^\dagger$ and hence they vanish identically on $\Omega$ since both generators of $\mathcal Q(\Omega)^\dagger$ do.\\

-We are left to prove that for every $\mathbf t\in\Omega$ there exists a $9\times 9$ generalized sub-Wronskian of $\boldsymbol\phi$ that is non-zero at $\mathbf t$.
-Observe that i.a. every $9\times 9$ minor of the following $9\times 10$ matrix
+We are left to prove that for every $t\in\Omega$ there exists a $9\times 9$ generalized sub-Wronskian of $\boldsymbol\phi$ that is non-zero at $t$.
+Observe that, i.a., every $9\times 9$ minor of the following $9\times 10$ matrix